azam-izm/leetcode-dart-solutions/Easy/Two Sum.md

 ```
 List<int> twoSum(List<int> nums, int target) {
-  // Create a map to store the numbers we have seen so far along with their indices
+  // Create a map to store the numbers along with their indices
   Map<int, int> numberToIndexMap = {};

   // Iterate through the list